OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Introduction

-We find that existing systems \cite{openpi2025, wallx2025, galaxeavla2025, xiaomirobotics2026} fall back to the performance of naive multi-model inference, due to an inefficient inference paradigm that we term as \emph{isolated execution}.
-They execute each task through a separate forward pass of the same model, even when tasks share the same input observations, as shown in \cref{fig:teaser}.
+We find that existing systems~\cite{openpi2025, wallx2025, galaxeavla2025, xiaomirobotics2026} perform similarly to naive multi-model inference because they follow an inefficient inference paradigm that we term \emph{isolated execution}: each task is executed through a separate forward pass of the same model, even when tasks share the same input observations (\cref{fig:teaser}).
 This leads to two inefficiencies.
 (1) Redundant computation: the shared observation is encoded repeatedly, producing identical KV cache entries for each task (1.4$\times$ slowdown in \cref{sec:ablation}).
-(2) Resource contention: even if KV cache is shared, different tasks compete for the limited hardware resource (usually a single GPU on robots) and block each other, regardless of the different time constraints between tasks (2.6$\times$ slowdown in \cref{sec:ablation}).
-For example, action denoising must complete within each frame (\ie, robot control cycle), while language decoding may span multiple frames to finish.
+(2) Resource contention: even if the KV cache is shared, different tasks compete for limited hardware resources (usually a single GPU on robots) and block each other, despite having different time constraints (2.6$\times$ slowdown in \cref{sec:ablation}).
+For example, action denoising must complete within each frame (\ie, robot control cycle), while language decoding may span multiple frames.
 Underlying both issues, we identify a common root cause: existing systems treat each task's KV cache in isolation, missing opportunities for sharing and coordinated scheduling.

-This observation points to our key insight: \textit{KV cache should be abstracted as a unified resource to manage across tasks and over time}.
-In MoT VLAs, the KV cache is precisely where computation can be reused and execution can be coordinated.
-Based on this insight, we propose \textit{unified KV cache management}, an inference paradigm that exposes KV cache as a first-class, shared abstraction for multi-task parallelism, opening novel optimization spaces with unique challenges.

-To realize this new paradigm, we introduce \nickname, an efficient multi-task inference system for MoT VLAs on robotic platforms, with two optimizations enabled by unified KV cache management.
-(1) \emph{cross-task KV sharing}.
-When multiple tasks operate on shared observation, we encode the observation once and reuse its KV cache entries across concurrent tasks.
-(2) \emph{cross-frame continuous batching}.
-To meet different time constraints across tasks, we decouple their inference flow from the conventional per-frame control loop: real-time tasks (\eg, action) completes within frames to meet a hard deadline, while streaming tasks (\eg, language) are continuously batched across frames to meet a soft deadline.
-Although KV cache management has been extensively studied in conventional LLM serving systems, they lack awareness of these asymmetric deadlines between tasks, and thus cannot directly apply to robotic platforms.